Abusive culture towards refs getting worse - Allan

 "We're working with the various amateur FAs, youth FAs, to look at the behaviours on the sidelines.

-"In youth football the players want to get on and play football.
-It's the coaches and it's the parents.
+"In youth football the players want to get on and play football - it's the coaches and it's the parents.
 They're enthusiastic and they want to give their kids support.
 Sometimes it goes that little bit too far."

-Allan said that while referee numbers are holding steady, the churn factor means they struggle to increase the pool of officials.
+Allan said while referee numbers are holding steady, they still struggle to increase the pool of officials.

-"We did a survey and over the last three or four years," he said.
-"In terms of recruitment we still get the same numbers coming through into refereeing, but we're losing the same out the back door.
+"We did a survey and, over the last three or four years in terms of recruitment, we still get the same numbers coming through into refereeing, but we're losing the same out the back door.

 "When we ask referees why they stop, they say they're moving house, changing job, life has changed.

-"But a lot of them say, 'I knew I'd get shouted at but I didn't realise it would be as bad.'"
+"But a lot of them say, 'I knew I'd get shouted at but I didn't realise it would be as bad'."